 Late Winter On A Herdwick Sheep Farm

 During this time the ewes are becoming heavier in lamb and their need for nutrition grows.
 They need hay and in the final weeks, some supplementary feeding.

 Different kinds of weather have different effects on the ewes.
 The worst kind is deep snow that freezes, either trapping the ewes beneath drifts or forming a hard layer that stops them getting anything to eat.
-Some of the oldest farmers talk of Herdwicks surviving for weeks in snow drifts in extreme winters, and more of them surviving than any other breed.
-They've been known to eat their own fleeces to survive.
+Some of the oldest farmers talk of Herdwicks surviving for weeks in snow drifts during extreme winters, and more of them surviving than any other breed.
+They’ve been known to eat their own fleeces to survive.

 Late winter: scanning for Herdwick lambs and managing the land

 By March farmers have to be vigilant for any issues with the pregnant ewes; they scan (ultrascan) in January so they know which ewes have single and which have twins or triplets.
 Ewes with twins or triplets need more help as they are at risk of complications.

 Scanning is a blur of activity as the person scanning gets paid by the sheep, so you have to be organised.
 They glare at a fuzzy grey screen, with one hand under the ewe’s belly, shout “single”, “twin”, or “triplet”, and a mark is quickly sprayed on the sheep’s back.